| Ilana Goldstein Saks One

 religious issues at stake.
 In short, they had to understand the questions being asked as

+well as the type of answers I was seeking.
 In order to properly and responsibly utilize the ideas contained in

 these approaches properly and responsibly, whether for ones self or in a